What is KOHO and how does it work?

 This is one way to “pay yourself first”.

-You can also build savings by automatically contributing to a savings account called the “Vault” and earning 1.20% interest on it.
+You can also build savings by automatically contributing to a savings account called the “Vault” and earning interest.
 You can withdraw your funds at any time.

 Does KOHO Build Credit?